reingart/dbg/README.md

 Python2 and Python3 compatibility is archived using Pickle 2 standard protocol, so you can debug a py3k app from a py2 IDE.
 No dependencies are need.

-Per default, it listen on port 6000 (TCP), but that can be configured via environments variables or parameters (host, port, authkey)
+Per default, it listens on port 6000 (TCP), but that can be configured via environments variables or parameters (host, port, authkey)